iandunn/dotfiles/ergodox-ez/ordinaryish/_notes/misc.md

 ### medium

+- [ ] reformat layout() to be easier to read and more compact some one where someone used ---+---- or something to draw borders of keys

+- [ ] break layout() into vars for left and right hand, so don't have to scroll? can't b/c then they wouldn't be all on the same line?

 - [ ] find a way to use GUI to edit the keymap itself might be nice to move keymap to separate file even if don't get this working